 Separation Agreement Drafted – What’s Next?

-Your relationship with your partner living common law or your spouse in marriage has broken down.
-From the welfare of the children, to your future financial stability, to the long-term health of the family business on the line, you decide to seek legal advice.
+Your relationship with your partner living common law or your spouse in a marriage has broken down.
+From the welfare of the children to your future financial stability to the long-term health of the family business on the line, you decide to seek legal advice.

 You either have your family law lawyer work with you to consider all the relevant terms which will be drafted into a separation agreement, or you’ve decided to work in a collaborative fashion together with your independent counsel.